 We both had found jobs at an English speaking International School.
 I was to be the only math teacher for grades 10-12, teaching 6 different courses from Algebra I through AP Calculus.
-If you’ve taught before, you know that 2 or 3 “preps” can be a hand full.
+If you’ve taught before, you know that 2 or 3 “preps” can be a handful.
 I was stepping into 6, and 4 of which I had never taught before.
 I was probably in over my head, but it sounded fun and I was up to the challenge.

 When I arrived at the school, just a week before classes were to begin, I asked the administration about what curriculum or materials were available.
 It seemed like a reasonable request – I wanted to know what exactly I was to be teaching the students, and start making my lesson plans.
-It turned out that at the at the end of each year, the teacher of each course chooses the textbook that would be ordered for the following school year.
+It turned out that at the end of each year, the teacher of each course chooses the textbook that would be ordered for the following school year.
 We found the copies in the storeroom, and I had 6 different textbooks from 4 different publishers for my courses.
-I was given free reign to decide what, when, and how to teach.
+I was given free rein to decide what, when, and how to teach.

 I was pumped!

 Up until this point, I had strictly taught in public schools in Texas.
-Texas is the birth place and model of the original No Child Left Behind legislation.
+Texas is the birthplace and model of the original No Child Left Behind legislation.
 We’ve been fully indoctrinated in accountability and standardized testing for at least as long as I’ve been alive.
-I hated standardized testing as a student, and grew so tired of the pressures and stresses they placed on me (and my students) as a teacher.
+I hated standardized testing as a student and grew so tired of the pressures and stresses they placed on me (and my students) as a teacher.
 Here I was living the dream.
 Now I set the standards.
 Now I made the tests.
 And I just knew my students would be better for it.